 Serve it as a side dish for dinner, have it with steaming hot congee or drink it up as a soup!
 It's super nutritious too.

-Ever since we were kids we've heard we need to eat leavy greens & that they're good for us.
-My favourite leafy greens are basella that are highly nutritious.
-It is extremely rich in antioxidants, especially when it's fresh, steamed, or quickly boiled.
-It is a rich source of vitamin A, iron and calcium and is packed with so many many more nutrients that I don't want to bore you with.
+Ever since we were kids we've heard we need to eat lots of leafy greens cuz that they're sooo good for us.
+And my favourite leafy green that I can eat lots are basella.
+Highly nutritious, extremely rich in antioxidants, especially when it's fresh, steamed, or quickly boiled.
+It is a rich source of vitamin A, iron, calcium and is packed with so many many more nutrients that I don't want to bore you with.

-Basella are also known as Malabar spinach in India and is called 'vali' in Konkani.
-We prepare a lot of basella dishes in Konkani cuisine.
+Basella are also known as Malabar spinach in India and called 'vali' in Konkani.
+We prepare a lot of basella dishes, our beautiful Konkani cuisine has it in delicious forms so that we include them in our diet.
 Some of them are:

-We also make spicy fritters (called ambado in Konkani) and spicy dosas (called as sanna polo in Konkani) for lunch, dinner using basella.
+We also make spicy fritters (called ambado in Konkani) as starters/side and spicy dosas as side (sanna polo in Konkani) for lunch, dinner using basella.

-And we prepare a simple stir fry called as vali upakari in Konkani.
-And is served as a side dish for lunch, dinner in Konkani households.
+We prepare a simple stir fry called as vali upakari in Konkani.
+And it is served as a side dish for lunch, dinner in Konkani households.

 This simple stir fry is flavourful, delicious and super easy to make.
-A flavourful garlic seasoning and fresh grated coconut adds so much taste and flavour into this stir fry.
-While you season this stir fry with garlics, the lovely smell fills your house and your neighbourhood with it's aroma.
+Flavourful garlic seasoning and fresh grated coconut adds so much taste and flavour to this stir fry.
+While you season this stir fry with garlic, the lovely smell fills your house and your neighbourhood with it's aroma.
+It's so heaveeeenlyyyy.